-Risk Code SRR2223_R04 Risk Title Cyber Security Latest Note Date 03-Feb-2022 Risk Owner Fiona Walker Risk Proximity Factors Consequences / Impact Existing Risk Control Measures Likelihood Impact The potential compromise of business operations or a data breach orchestrated via either digital channels or the IT infrastructure.
-This can include targeting of the user base.
-Risk derives from both Council operations and those of its supply chain.
-The increasing importance of delivering services through digital channels and maximising efficiency through effective and secure use of technology.
-This includes a growing adoption of cloud-based computing resources which extend processing capabilities, and associated risks, beyond the Council's network.
-The ongoing response to the Covid-19 pandemic has resulted in the remote and mobile working by staff as effectively being the normal working practice.
+Risk Code SRR2223_R04 Risk Title Cyber Security Latest Note Date 03-Feb-2022 Risk Owner Fiona Walker Risk Proximity Factors Consequences / Impact I Existing Risk Control Measures Likelihood Impact pandemic has resulted in the remote and mobile working by staff as effectively being the normal working practice.
 This is likely to continue as a hybrid approach becomes the new normal.
-Such a distributed work force increases the complexity of protecting against cyber and data protection risks. may result in a failure to a the desired levels of cybe nd procedures adequately ensure er-security required buncil systems and nt impact on the ase of personal on resulting in a and significant ough fines and (malicious) on the Council's so result in ion, loss of income a loss/exposure. could include collect online ption (i.e. loss of ments), and loss of public will be able to compromise the most secure system.
+Such a distributed work force increases the complexity of protecting against cyber and data protection risks may result in a failure to a the desired levels of cybe nd procedures adequately ensure er-security required ouncil systems and nt impact on the ase of personal on resulting in a and significant ough fines and (malicious) on the Council's so result in tion, loss of income a loss/exposure. could include collect online ption (i.e. loss of ments), and loss of public will be able to compromise the most secure system.
 The Council takes a sociotechnical approach to reducing risk by continually developing protective measures through technical, organisational and people-focused controls.
 Technical controls are implemented in areas such as network defences, secure configuration of systems, user authentication, malware protection, and vulnerability management.
-These are based on best practice and independently tested on an annual basis to confirm their effectiveness in accordance with 4 4 Status Risk Score Change in Score Approach Stable 16 Heat Map Impact No change Treat
+These are based on best practice and independently tested on an annual basis to confirm their effectiveness in accordance with 4 4 Status Risk Score Change in Score Approach Stable 16 Heat Map Telepoor No change Treat

-Strategic Risk Action Plan ategic Risk Action Plan Analysis of Effectiveness of Controls Further Action Required Target Date for Completion Officers Responsible Current Status: RAG Incident Detection and Response - Recent cyber-attacks on public sector organisations highlight the need for robust incident detection and response procedures and technologies.
-The current response procedures been shown to be effective based on incidents experienced so far, however detection capabilities will need to be reviewed and improved. a February 2022: b February 2022: b February 2022: c February 2022: Fiona Walker 3 February 2022: In progress - A joint procurement of a Managed Security Operations Centre (SOC) service with other local authorities is being taken forward by the Digital Office.
+Strategic Risk Action Plan Date Updated 03-Feb-2022 Analysis of Effectiveness of Controls Further Action Required Target Date for Completion Officers Responsible Current Status: RAG Incident Detection and Response - Recent cyber-attacks on public sector organisations highlight the need for robust incident detection and response procedures and technologies.
+The current response procedures been shown to be effective based on incidents experienced so far, however detection capabilities will need to be reviewed and improved.
+3 February 2022: In progress - Documenting and embedding of specific response procedures has still to be completed.
+Revised target date of 31 st December 2022 taking cognisance of ongoing recruitment process for a replacement cyber security lead.
+31-Dec-2022 Fiona Walker • 3 February 2022: In progress - A joint procurement of a Managed Security Operations Centre (SOC) service with other local authorities is being taken forward by the Digital Office.
 The intention is to have this agreed by April 2022 and implemented by the end of 2022.
 31-Dec-2022 Fiona Walker • 3 February 2022: In progress - The investigation of potential options and quotes is still underway with Aon.
 The risk assessment is complete and will now be used in discussions to establish whether it is possible to broker for quotes.
 Revised target date of 31 st December 2022 taking cognisance of ongoing recruitment process for a replacement cyber security lead.
-31-Dec-2022 Fiona Walker Training and Awareness - The pandemic has impacted on the cyber training programme with the long-term cancellation of all classroom-based training.
+31-Dec-2022 Fiona Walker • Training and Awareness - The pandemic has impacted on the cyber training programme with the long-term cancellation of all classroom-based training.
 However, a new online course was launched to compensate for this.
-31-Dec-2022 Fiona Walker ٠
+3 February 2022: In progress - Review of effectiveness still to be undertaken.
+Revised target date of 31 st December 2022 taking cognisance of ongoing recruitment process for a replacement cyber security lead.
+31-Dec-2022 Fiona Walker •